Fabian-Gruenbichler/rust/src/doc/reference/src/attributes/codegen.md

 caller information across virtual calls.
 A common example of this coercion is the creation of a trait object whose methods are attributed.

+> [!NOTE]
-> Note: The aforementioned shim for function pointers is necessary because `rustc` implements
-> `track_caller` in a codegen context by appending an implicit parameter to the function ABI, but
-> this would be unsound for an indirect call because the parameter is not a part of the function's
-> type and a given function pointer type may or may not refer to a function with the attribute.
-The
-> creation of a shim hides the implicit parameter from callers of the function pointer, preserving
+> The aforementioned shim for function pointers is necessary because `rustc` implements `track_caller` in a codegen context by appending an implicit parameter to the function ABI, but this would be unsound for an indirect call because the parameter is not a part of the function's type and a given function pointer type may or may not refer to a function with the attribute.
+The creation of a shim hides the implicit parameter from callers of the function pointer, preserving soundness.
-> soundness.

 [_MetaListNameValueStr_]: ../attributes.md#meta-item-attribute-syntax
 [`-C target-cpu`]: ../../rustc/codegen-options/index.html#target-cpu